Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Defense Evaluation

 \section{Defense Evaluation}

-To evaluate system-level security, we test two practical defenses: adversarial training (AT) and Digital Watermarking (DW).
-DW is an image-repair defense.
-In DW-1, the repair model is blind to the patch location, whereas in DW-2 it is given the patch-location prior for guided restoration.
-We evaluate AT by testing the original patch on the hardened model (AT-1) and adaptively re-optimizing the patch against it (AT-2).
+To evaluate system-level security, we test adversarial training~\cite{goodfellow2015fgsm} and digital watermarking~\cite{hayes2018visible}, abbreviated AT and DW.
+DW is an image-repair defense: DW-1 is blind to the patch location, while DW-2 uses the patch-location prior for guided restoration.
+For AT, we construct the hardened classification set from training samples whose retained class label contains person, generate adversarially augmented samples using randomly transformed UCGP patch renderings from the same EOT/TPS transformation family, and fine-tune only the LoRA parameters while keeping the VLM backbone frozen.
+We then test the original patch on the hardened model as AT-1 and adaptively re-optimize the patch against it as AT-2.
 Table~\ref{tab:defense} summarizes the results.